rahul13199kumar/C_Sorting_Algorthim/README.md

-Hey Guys You do PR on Different types of Sorting Algorithm in python , So you can successfully participated in Hacktoberfest 2021
+Hey Guys You do PR on Different types of Sorting Algorithm in C/C++ , So you can successfully participated in Hacktoberfest 2021